Climate experts experience an odd sensation after the Manchin budget deal: optimism

 "It really makes me incredibly optimistic," said Jesse Jenkins, leader of the REPEAT Project at Princeton University, which analyzes the impact of government climate actions.

-With the new policies in the bill, Senate Democrats ballparked that the United States could lower its greenhouse gas emission by 40% from 2005 levels by the end of the decade.
+With the new policies in the bill, called the "Inflation Reduction Act of 2022" (IRA), Senate Democrats ballparked that the United States could lower its greenhouse gas emissions by 40% from 2005 levels by the end of the decade.
 That does not quite meet President Biden's stated goal of reducing emissions by at least half at that point.

 "It doesn't get us all the way there on its own, but it keeps us in the climate fight," said Jenkins.